-WHO ROLE AND RESPONSIBILITY State government Crown land and asset policy.
-Support funding.
+Who Role and responsibility State Crown land and asset policy. government Support funding.
 Approvals and referrals for Crown land and asset development and management.
 Councillors Stewards of Council and community assets on behalf of the community.
 Allocation of budgets, resources and policy.
 Transparent, informed and consistent decision-making for asset management.
-Executive management team Promote the asset management framework across the organisation, the community and stakeholders.
-Ensure asset management processes and decisions meet Council's good governance practices and strategic objectives.
+Executive Promote the asset management framework across the organisation, the community management and stakeholders. team Ensure asset management processes and decisions meet Council good governance practices and strategic objectives.
 Manage, review and report on asset management budgets, resourcing and asset related decisions.
-Directorates and Implement and manage asset strategy, policy and projects. business unit managers Report on implementation of Asset Management Plans.
-Manage and plan asset management budget and resourcing.
+Directorates and Implement and manage asset strategy, policy and projects. business unit Report on implementation of Asset Management Plans. managers Manage and plan asset management budget and resourcing.
 Council officers Support the delivery of the AP22 and asset management plans.
 Management of community, contractor and stakeholder interests and asset management activities.
-Community Provide asset management services in line with Council policies, leases, licences, committee of management, governance and terms of reference requirements.
+Community Provide asset management services in line with Council policies, leases, licences and committee of management governance and terms of reference requirements.
 Maintain, use and manage assets for their intended and agreed purpose in a safe, equitable and responsible manner.
 Inform Council officers on asset management issues.
-Developers and investors Ensure that asset development aligns to Council policy and community priorities.
-Inform and work with Council on any proposed asset development plans that will become the responsibility of Council or the community to own or manage.
+Developers and Ensure that asset development aligns to Council policy and community priorities. investors Inform and work with Council on any proposed asset development plans that will become the responsibility of Council or the community to own or manage.
 Ensure the development of assets meet all statutory and legislative requirements